-Chula Vista Voters Approved Measure A
+Chula Vista Voters Approve Measure A

 On June 5, Chula Vista voters passed Measure A, the half-cent sales tax measure to fund public safety staffing and services.
 The new tax will allow the Chula Vista Fire and Police Departments to provide faster responses to 9-1-1 emergency calls, increase neighborhood police patrols, reduce gang and drug-related crimes, address homelessness, and improve firefighter, paramedic and emergency medical response times.
 The tax will take effect October 1, 2018, and will bring Chula Vista’s tax rate to 8.75 percent.